 It goes back to the first recorded birthdate of a Wardlaw which is 1293.
 All of the known Scotland Wardlaw history in these books.

-on "The Wardlaws in Scotland" by John C. Gibson but there is much much more info, documents, maps, photos and research added to it!
-We go back from 1293 on the King lines of Scotland and
+is based partially on "The Wardlaws in Scotland" by John C. Gibson but there is much much more info, documents, maps, photos and research added to it!
+We go back from 1293 on the King lines of

-Ireland.
+Scotland and Ireland.
 There are charts, maps, pictures and documentation.
 I have made five trips to Scotland gathering information and doing research.
-I went to all the Wardlaw places where they lived in Scotland
+I went to all the Wardlaw places where they